 Loyalty KPIs: Making Success Measurable

-Particularly telling: loyalty members who actively redeem rewards spend 3.1x more annually than members who let their points expire (Antavo 2024).
+Particularly telling: the biggest revenue lever comes from the members who actually redeem their rewards — it is precisely this group whose annual revenue top programs lift by 15–25% (McKinsey).
 A high redemption rate is therefore not just a cost factor but a revenue driver.
 57% of consumers spend more with brands they're loyal to (Accenture).
 Checkout optimization should leverage this insight and make loyalty benefits visible in the purchase process.

 From Transactional Loyalty to Emotional Bonding